woj-tek/petozoltan.github.io/_posts/2016-07-31-do-not-create-constant-collection-classes.md

 	}
 ```

-Unfortunately developers tend to write this code at more places in different forms, which means that this business information - the relation - is implemented more times. it is _code duplication_.
+Unfortunately developers tend to write this code at more places in different forms, which means that this business information is implemented more times. it is _code duplication_.
 But even if they implement it only once, it is more descriptive in the enum.
-We sould just add "boilerplate" methods to our enum, which do not repeat the business information:
+We sould just add some "boilerplate" methods to our enum, which do not repeat the information:

 ```java
 enum Gender {